 OH&S objectives, and to encourage action.

-a single operating unit or part of a larger entity.
-However, an
+also be a single operating unit or part of a larger entity.

-or part of a larger entity must have its own
+operating unit or part of a larger entity must have its own

 not yet occurred.
 Preventive actions address potential